OrangeLightning219/jai-format/README.md

 - Don't format if there are syntax errors.
 This relies on the jai_parser module checking for syntax errors which it currently doesn't.
 - Add `//jai-format:off` and `//jai-format:on` comments that allow disabling the formatter in specific places.
 - Add `//jai-format:config_option=true` comments that allow overriding configuration options in specific places.
-- Add more configuration options:
-    - Forcing braces for single line if statements, for loops, while loops etc.